Ketogenic Diet Therapy for Epilepsy

 Your first visit is likely to be scheduled on a Friday and last from the morning into the afternoon.
 You will see the epilepsy doctor and the dietitian.

-After the visit you can join other new dietary therapy patients at a teaching session presented by the Adult Epilepsy Diet Center team that introduces you to the diet.
-You will receive helpful references and recipes to get you started, and also have an opportunity to meet with the dietitian one-on-one for individualized counseling.
+After the visit you can join other patients starting dietary therapy for an information session presented by our team.
+You will learn about the diet and receive helpful references and recipes to get you started, and will also have an opportunity to meet with the dietitian for one-on-one counseling.

 Starting the Diet